Joeseidon/Grocery_List/README.md

 # Fuctionality:
 Many of the scripts in this directory can be run individualy for testing but for full program functionality run Main.py with your desired command line arguments.

+# Process Automation:
+The shell script EventTrigger.sh found in this directory can be used when setting up reoccuring jobs if one does not wish to call Main.py with args directly.
+When used debug statements will be redirected to the file debugLog.txt